Structure from Action: Learning Interactions for Articulated Object 3D Structure Discovery: Related Work

 \section{Related Work}

 Recently, interactive perception with articulated objects has gained renewed interest.
-As an overview, we contrast our method with recent work in Tab.~\ref{tab:prior_work}.
+Here the goals are to recover objects' articulation structure, including objects' part reconstruction, segmentation, and joints estimation.
+An algorithm should also handle objects with multiple parts.
+While prior work tackles some of these challenges, \ours presents a comprehensive framework addressing all facets of the problem.

 \mypara{Articulated object manipulation.} Articulated objects are an important class of objects for manipulation, and the community has come a long way to make datasets and benchmarks to facilitate research in this direction~\cite{chang_2015, Mo_2019,MartnMartn2019TheRD,Xiang_2020,maniskill2021,Liu2022AKB48AR}.
-There is a line of work tackling the problem of interacting with articulated objects to move their parts~\cite{mo_2021,Wu2021VATMartLV,Mittal2021ArticulatedOI,Shen2022LearningCG}.
-Some work \cite{Liu2021VMAOGM,Bertolucci2021ManipulationOA} uses dual-arm manipulators to enable a more complex interaction.
+A line of work tackles the problem of interacting with articulated objects to move their parts~\cite{mo_2021,Wu2021VATMartLV,Mittal2021ArticulatedOI,Shen2022LearningCG}.
+Some work \cite{Liu2021VMAOGM,Bertolucci2021ManipulationOA} uses dual-arm manipulators to enable more complex interaction.
 This work mostly focuses on interacting with the purpose of completing a high-level task (such as opening cabinets~\cite{Shen2022LearningCG}, etc.).
-Our goal is to learn to interact with objects with the goal of discovering joints, parts, and dynamics of the articulation. \citet{Eisner2022FlowBot3DL3} propose a vision-based method to predict the flow and articulated motions of an object.
-However, they do not infer part segmentation or joints. \citet{xu2022umpnet} propose a single image-based policy network to recover joint axes, but they do not attempt to recover parts.
+Our goal is to learn to interact with objects to discover joints and parts.
+Eisner, \etal~\cite{Eisner2022FlowBot3DL3} propose a vision-based method to predict the flow and articulated motions of an object.
+However, they do not infer part segmentation or joints.
+Xu, \etal~\cite{xu2022umpnet} propose a single image-based policy network to recover joint axes, but do not attempt to recover parts.